bmuellerhstat/06-school-domain-lab/README.md

 As we begin to write more and more advanced programs, you'll see that to really accurately model a domain, we'll need to build a program that contains more than one class.
 For now, however, we'll keep it simple.

-In this assignment you'll be writing a simple domain model that represents a school.
+In this lab you'll be writing a simple domain model that represents a school.
 ## Instructions

 This lab is primarily test-driven.
 Use the test output, along with the guidelines below.

 ### Part 1.

-Create a class, School, in the `lib` directory that can be initialized with a name.
+Create a class, `School`, in the `lib` directory that can be initialized with a name.
 The School class would be referred to as a "model" in the domain model context.
 ```ruby
 school = School.new("Bayside High School")
 ```